 In Serbia, UNICEF and the Institute for the Improvement of Education established a digital support service for planning and implementing distance instruction and, more generally, digital learning.
 This newly instated web portal aims to help teachers in preparing materials for distance and digital learning and also contains materials for psychologists and education experts, who comprise a growing community of professionals who also organise regular webinars and thematic meetings at the national level.
 The portal is operating as part of a partnership between MoESTD, UNICEF and the Pedagogic Society of Serbia.
 By the end of 2020, with UNICEF’s support, more than 41 500 teachers had been trained to implement distance teaching.6

-While still in development, LearnIn is a digital learning initiative designed to support both teachers and students as lifelong learners (UNICEF, 2021).
+UNICEF RO approach to Reimagine Education is LearnInwhich is a digital learning initiative designed to support both teachers and students as lifelong learners (UNICEF, 2021g).
 LearnIn is being designed to provide quality, personalised, and culturally relevant learning opportunities within a digital environment, fostering collaboration and shared practice.
 Five countries in ECA are currently engaged in the LearnIn initiative, including Serbia and BiH.
 A feasibility study is underway to explore the specific needs in each country based on their national priorities, challenges, and opportunities.

 Data collection and monitoring

 Data collection and monitoring was a very large part of all the COs’ work throughout the COVID-19 pandemic.
-UNICEF was often able to collect data at speed, which helped to identify the most vulnerable children, and then used the data to advocate for government intervention or donor support.
+UNICEF was often able to collect data on access to learning at speed, which helped to identify the most vulnerable children, and then used the data to advocate for government intervention or donor support.
 The data that was collected helped to inform both government and UNICEF programming.

 In Azerbaijan, for example, three pieces of data collection were supported by UNICEF.
 The first was a United Nations Socioeconomic Assessment for COVID-19 (August 2020), for which UNICEF calculated the costs of COVID-19 for the education sector, and identified the short-, medium-, and long-term actions that should be taken.
 The second was a National Learning Assessment, which monitored the learning losses caused as a result of the COVID-19 lockdown.
 The third – led by UNICEF and the MoE in partnership with the REACH Initiative – was an Education in Emergencies Needs Assessment (April 2021), which reported on the education disruption caused both by COVID-19 and the conflict in the Nagorno-Karabakh region.